HOME PAGE | ARTICLES INDEX

 of treating multiple sclerosis by carbohydrate restriction.

-DR WOLFGANG LUTZ
+DR WOLFGANG LUTZ, MD, PhD

 Soon after my book, Eat Fat, Get Thin!, was published in 2000, I received a letter from E. K., a woman in her early thirties with multiple sclerosis (MS).
-In the letter she thanked me for my book because she felt so much better, and her symptoms had got better since adopting the low-carb, high-fat diet I recommended.
+In the letter she thanked me for my book because she felt so much better, and her symptoms had improved since adopting the low-carb, high-fat diet I recommended.

-What is MS?
+What is Multiple Sclerosis?

 MS is a disease of the nervous system which affects young and middle-aged adults.
 Think of the body's nerves as electrical cables carrying signals around the body.
 Just as the electrical wiring in your house has to be insulated to stop the wires shorting across, nerves are insulated with a fatty wrap called the myelin sheath in a similar way.

 There is compelling evidence that MS is an autoimmune disease.
 MS is characterised by chronic inflammation and damage to myelin sheath tissues in the central nervous system (CNS).[1]
 This means it is the result of your own immune system attacking specific tissues in your body.
 In this respect it is similar to many other diseases such as coeliac disease and rheumatoid arthritis.
 Damage to the myelin sheath allows improper interaction between the nerves in the brain and spinal cord which, in turn, affects the functions of these nerves.
-As the condition can affect any nerves, all of which perform different functions, the disease has a wide and scattered range of symptoms.
+As multiple sclerosis can affect any nerves, all of which perform different functions, the disease has a wide and scattered range of symptoms.
 Typical of these are:

 • Unsteady gait and shaky movements of the limbs